neeleshbisht99/ArtificialEngineer/docs/guides/LocalLLMs.md

     -v $WORKSPACE_BASE:/opt/workspace_base \
     -v /var/run/docker.sock:/var/run/docker.sock \
     -p 3000:3000 \
-    ghcr.io/opendevin/opendevin:main
+    ghcr.io/artificialEngineer/artificialEngineer:main
 ```

 You should now be able to connect to `http://localhost:3000/`

 ## 3. Select your Model

-In the OpenDevin UI, click on the Settings wheel in the bottom-left corner.
+In the artificialEngineer UI, click on the Settings wheel in the bottom-left corner.
 Then in the `Model` input, enter `ollama/codellama:7b`, or the name of the model you pulled earlier.
 If it doesn’t show up in a dropdown, that’s fine, just type it in.
 Click Save when you’re done.